sixtop/sap/README.md

 | HLT           | 1111              | Stop processing |

 # Fetch cycle
-The control unit is the key to a comuter's automatic operation.

 ### Address State (T1)
 During this state, the Program Counter (PC) is transferred to the Memory Address Register (MAR) via the system bus.
 Both Ep and ~Lm are active in this state.